Places to Visit in Bhutan

 Literally meaning the tiger’s nest, this temple clings precariously to a cliff 900 ft above the floor of Paro valley.
-Legend has it that the great Indian saint Guru Padmasanbhava flew to this spot on the back of a tigress and meditated in a cave for three months in eight century.
+Legend has it that the great Indian saint Guru Padmasambhava flew to this spot on the back of a tigress and meditated in a cave for three months in eight century.
 It remains a most sacred and pilgrimage spot for the Buddhist followers.
 The round trip hike to the monastery is 4 to 5 hours and is breathtaking, thrilling which will be remembered in a lifetime.

-Kyichu Lhakhang: this temple is said to have been built in 659 A.D by King Songtsen Gampo of Tibet.
+This temple is said to have been built in 659 A.D by King Songtsen Gampo of Tibet.
 It holds down the left foot of an ogress whose body is large that it covers Bhutan and most of eastern Tibet.

 The Fortress on a heap of Jewels was built in 1645 by Shabdrung Nawang Namgyel.
-The approach to the dzong is through a traditional roofed wooden bridge and a walk through the stone inlaid path offer a good view of the architectural wonder of the dzong as well as life around it.
-The Dzong now houses the state monastic school and the civil administration of Paro region.
+The approach to the dzong is through a traditional roofed wooden bridge and a walk through the stone inlaid path offers a good view of the architectural wonder of the dzong as well as life around it.
+The Dzong now houses the state monastic school and the civil administration of the Paro region.
 It is also the venue for the Paro Tsechu (festival) held once a year in spring.